vpinball/b2s-backglass/README.md

 ### ScreenRes files

 The B2S Server uses [ScreenRes files](ScreenRes.txt) files.
-The default file name is "ScreenRes.txt".
+The default file name is ScreenRes.txt.
-When the B2S Server loads a backglass, it tries to find "TableName.res" and if not found it will revert to "ScreenRes.txt".
+When the B2S Server loads a backglass, it tries to find TableName.res and if not found it will revert to ScreenRes.txt.

-The default filename can be altered by setting the registry key Software\B2S\B2SScreenResFileNameOverride
+The default filename ScreenRes.txt can be altered by setting the registry key Software\B2S\B2SScreenResFileNameOverride.

 The B2S Server uses the Backglass Screen value on the fifth line from top (excluding comments).
 There are 3 different ways possible to describe which screen the backglass sits on:
    1. "2" means the screen with the device name = \\.\DISPLAY2.
 This is the default way.